Can a Landlord Deny an Emotional Support Animal?

 When Can a Landlord Legally Reject an ESA?

-- The Pet is Dangerous
+- When the Pet is Dangerous

 - Housing the Animal is Physically Unreasonable